jrnewell/disk-arbitration-agent/README.md

 Compilation is a bit tricky because Apple does not include all of the private headers that code base uses in the OS X SDK.

-I included the private headers I found online in folder PrivateHeaders.
-You need to copy them to your XCode's SDK path ``Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.10.sdk``.
+I included the private headers I found online in the folder PrivateHeaders.
+You need modify the project's ``Header Search Paths`` to include the PrivateHeaders directory.
+Alternatively, you can copy the header files to your XCode's SDK path ``/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.10.sdk`` using the file ``PrivateHeaders XCode SDK.txt`` as a guide.

 Using XCode 6, ``Build Archive`` the DiskArbitrationAgent project and export the build using the XCode organizer.
 The modified binary should be in the path ``DiskArbitrationAgent/System/Library/Frameworks/DiskArbitration.framework/Versions/Current/Support``